geoff-project/coi/docs/guide/custom_optimizers.rst

    `~CustomPolicyProvider.load_policy()` methods of the `CustomPolicyProvider` abstract base class.

-2. You define an an :doc:`entry point <pkg:specifications/entry-points>` in the group ``cernml.custom_policies`` that has the same `registry` name as the environment that it is appropriate for.
+2. You define an an entry point in the group :ep:`cernml.custom_policies` that has the same `registry` name as the environment that it is appropriate for.
    This entry point should point at a subclass of `CustomPolicyProvider` and that class should be instantiable by calling it with no arguments.

 Examples for both approaches are shown below.